Grace Lee Whitney: Star Trek

-Star Trek creator Gene Roddenberry cast Whitney in the role of Yeoman Janice Rand, the personal assistant to Captain James T. Kirk, in 1966.
-Whitney appeared in eight of the first 15 episodes, after which she was released from contract.
-She said that, while still under contract, she was sexually assaulted by an executive associated with the series.
+Whitney said that, while still under contract, she was sexually assaulted by an executive associated with the series.
 Later, in a public interview, she stated that Leonard Nimoy had been her main source of support during that time.
 She went into more details about the assault in her book The Longest Trek, but refused to name the executive, saying in the book, "This is my story, not his."